Reconstruction of depth-3, top fan-in two circuits over characteristic zero fields: Reconstruction for low rank

 With this notation we proceed towards detecting linear factors of the unknown parts.
-But first let's show that even after projecting onto $\tilde{W_0}$, the detector is larger in size (upto a function of $\delta$) compared to one of the unknown parts.
+But first let's show that even after projecting onto $W_0^\perp$, the detector is larger in size (up to a function of $\delta$) compared to one of the unknown parts.

-\begin{lemma} The following are true: \begin{enumerate} \item $dim(\pi_{\tilde{W_0}}(\widehat{\ML(U_{1-i}^\star)}))> C_4$ \item $\pi_{\tilde{W_0}}(\widehat{\ML(U_{1-i}^\star)})\cap \pi_{\tilde{W_0}}(\widehat{D}) = \phi$ \item $|\pi_{\tilde{W_0}}(\widehat{\ML(U_{1-i}^\star)})| \leq \frac{1-\delta}{\delta}|\pi_{\tilde{W_0}}(\widehat{D})|$ \end{enumerate} \end{lemma}
+\begin{lemma} The following are true: \begin{enumerate} \item $dim(\pi_{W_0^\perp}({\ML(U_{1-i})}))> C_4$ \item $\pi_{W_0^\perp}({\ML(U_{1-i})})\cap \pi_{W_0^\perp}({D}) = \phi$ \item $|\pi_{W_0^\perp}({\ML(U_{1-i})})\setminus \{0\}| \leq \frac{1-\delta}{\delta}|\pi_{W_0^\perp}({D})|$ \end{enumerate} \end{lemma}

-\emph{Proof.} See \ref{findreconstructorproof} Appendix.
+\emph{Proof.} See \ref{findreconstructorproof} Appendix.\\